+Figure 1: After seven days, medications treated with a chemical solution were emptied into a plastic bag.
 The pills were removed from the plastic bag and rinsed off, but the pills were still not liquefied.

-Long-term care facilities can now utilize a collection receptacle or provide mailback solutions to residents for safe disposal of their medications, including controlled substances.
-Sharps Compliance has provided similar solutions, such as the TakeAway Environmental Return System™ for non-controlled/non-hazardous drugs to long-term care since 2009.
-While a very successful program used in thousands of facilities throughout the United Sates today, the TakeAway Environmental Return System is only designed for non-controlled medication disposal.
-Long-term care facilities using the TakeAway Environmental Return System for non-controlled substances often use secondary and less manageable solutions (mentioned above) for controlled substance treatment and disposal.
-With the rule amendment, long-term care facilities can comingle controlled and non-controlled substances both in one of two solutions: collection receptacle or mailback.
-Sharps Compliance provides a collection receptacle program (MedSafe™) and a mailback solution (TakeAway Medication Return System™).
-As DEA has stated, “the DEA has considered the diversion risks and determined that the installation and maintenance of collection receptacles by authorized hospitals/clinics and retail pharmacies is the most secure and responsible means by which registrants may collect and dispose of LTCF residents’ pharmaceutical controlled substances.”
+LTCFs have two options for the disposal of comingled controlled and non-controlled substances: collection receptacles or mailback envelopes/boxes.
+We offer both a collection receptacle program (MedSafe™) and a mailback solution (TakeAway Medication Return System™).
+As the DEA has stated, “the DEA has considered the diversion risks and determined that the installation and maintenance of collection receptacles by authorized hospitals/clinics and retail pharmacies is the most secure and responsible means by which registrants may collect and dispose of LTCF residents’ pharmaceutical controlled substances.”

 Collection Receptacles for Medication Disposal

-As outlined in § 1317.60 of the Disposal of Controlled Substance Regulations, a collection receptacle is a substantially constructed container with a permanent outer container and a removable inner liner.
-Collection receptacles must be securely fastened to a permanent structure and the outer container shall include a small opening that allows contents to be added to the inner liner but does not allow removal of the inner liner’s contents.
+As outlined in § 1317.60 of the Disposal of Controlled Substances Regulations, a collection receptacle is a substantially constructed container with a permanent outer container and a removable inner liner.
+Collection receptacles must be securely fastened to a permanent structure, and the outer container shall include a small opening that allows contents to be added to the inner liner but does not allow removal of the inner liner’s contents.

 Note: No LTCF can operate a collection receptacle program without an authorized collector managing the program.